 This is a question we often get asked.
 It seems that the disability sector, that has been so largely under funded for so long, has in the past looked at the path of least resistance when seeking accommodation for people with disabilities, particularly in country areas.
 This is most likely due to a lack of perceived resources in the area and genuinely due to a lack of resources to keep loved ones close to their family members.

-Given the Royal commission into Aged Care (and soon Disability), there is a real desire for people to be able to choose where they live, whether in a nursing home or other.
+Given the Royal commission into Disability, there is a real desire for people to be able to choose where they live, whether in a nursing home or other.
 The first step is often some assessment from allied health professionals around housing needs.
 Individuals should also register with public and community housing.
 The support coordinator can assist with these things and help get you on the road to making choices about where you live.